ewag/i2b2/README.md

 Using the `INCLUDE_DEMO_DATA=True` setting in the `.env` file, the demo data parts of this will automatically be installed, but the data can be accessed and run manually at any time after the containers and database structure have already been created.

-> _NOTE:_ This process is currently not fully operational, the demo data is not loaded cleanly and is not accessible using the interface
+> _NOTE:_ This process is not fully tested and may require some additional work

 # Custom breakdowns
 This is an i2b2 concern, so we won't repeat their information here, but rather link to the [relevant documentation](https://community.i2b2.org/wiki/display/RM/1.7.10+Release+Notes#id-1.7.10ReleaseNotes-SQLQueryBreakdowns) from i2b2.